zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Here, however, Hans is using it in a good way to de scribe Clark.
 He says, “That’s what we want in a rep to get new clients.”
 So, now we see the rep more as a salesman, because Hans wants the rep to get new cli ents.
 “Clients” (clients) are customers, usually customers that you have for some  service you provide.

 Freddie disagrees.
 Freddie says, “I found Clark to be overbearing.”
-Someone who is “overbearing” (overbearing) is someone who i s perhaps a little bit too aggressive or too forceful in a situation.
+Someone who is “overbearing” (overbearing) is someone who is perhaps a little bit too aggressive or too forceful in a situation.
 Someone who is “overbearing” would be someone who talks a lot and perhaps doesn’t let you  talk, or gives their opinions a little bit too strongly in such a way that no one  else really wants to talk with this person in the room.

 Freddie says, “Paul, on the other hand, had a way w ith him.”
 This is an expression you might use when you’re not quite sure  why you like someone, but you like the way they act.
 You like the things they  do.
 Freddie says that Paul “exuded confidence without having to resort to blow ing his own horn.”
 “To exude” (exude) means to display some quality or some emoti on.
 “To exude confidence” means to show other people that you are confident.